 Pro Design encourages replayability

-You will never play the same game of Eclipse both due to randomness of the tiles you and your opponents draw, the various strategies you can use, and the seven possible player races.
+You will never play the same game of Eclipse due to randomness of the tiles you and your opponents draw, the various strategies you can use, and the seven possible player races.

 The map will be different every time.
-The gameboard is made of multiple hexagonal tiles and it’s built as the game progresses when players choose the “explore” action.
+The gameboard is made of multiple hexagonal tiles and it’s built out as the game progresses when players choose the “explore” action.
 There are three decks of hexes, the one you draw from depends on the direction you’re exploring in.
 For example. if you move away from the galaxy center, then you draw from the third-level hex pile, which contains less goodies than the second and first level tiles.
 The closer you go to the center, the bigger are your chances for loot.
 If you don’t like the tile you draw, you can discard it, but this’ll still make you lose an action.